 COMT Val158Met is a genetic polymorphism that can determine a person’s altruistic tendencies.
 We call this the “Giving Gene.”
 At Easter Seals Canada, helping those in need is part of our DNA, and now, you can find out if it’s part of yours.
-Order our kit and take our simple test to find out if you have the Giving Gene.

 We’ve teamed up with Dr. Guillaume Paré, Canada Research Chair in Genetic and Molecular Epidemiology at McMaster University, and his team to help us administer and assess the DNA samples.